BruningLab/warpDOCK/README.md

 sudo apt update
 ```
-SSH into the Control Node and update:
+From the login host-node, SSH into the Control-node and update:
 ```
 ssh -i <path to private key file> ubuntu@<control node IP>